bunu23/store-corporate-transaction-sync/README.md

 **Store System**: Responsible for generating transactions and syncing them to the Corporate system.

-**Corporate System**: Receives and stores transactions from multiple stores, ensuring no duplicates and handling potential errors in synchronization.
+**Corporate System**: Receives and stores transactions from stores.